What is an accelerator?

 Imagining, developing and building an accelerator takes several decades.
 For example, the former LEP electron-positron accelerator had not even begun operation when CERN scientists were already imagining replacing it with a more powerful accelerator.
 That was in 1984, twenty-four years before the LHC started.

 Since 2010, scientists have been working on the LHC’s successor, the High-Luminosity LHC.
 Approved by the CERN Council in 2016, this second generation LHC is expected to start after 2025.
-CERN scientists are also working on accelerator studies for beyond 2040, such as the Future Circular Collider (FCC) or the Compact Linear Collider (CLIC).
+CERN scientists are also working on accelerator studies for beyond 2040, such as the Future Circular Collider (FCC), the Compact Linear Collider (CLIC) and the Muon Collider.
 Work is also being done on alternative acceleration techniques for example with the AWAKE experiment.

 Many accelerators developed several decades ago are still in operation.
 The oldest of these is the Proton Synchrotron (PS), commissioned in 1959.
 Others have been closed down, with some of their components being reused for new machines, at CERN or elsewhere.
 Travel back into the past of CERN accelerators.